flowplayer/wordpress-flowplayer/readme.txt

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 1.12.1 - 15 November 2015 =
+* Fixed bug with feature checker for loading extra JS
+* Fixed bug with removing settings when commercial key used
+* Improve coding style

 = 1.12.0 - 07 November 2015 =
 * Fixed bug for the check to show brand name on own site
-* Added support for the HLS Flowplyer plugin
+* Added support for the HLS Flowplayer plugin
 * Hide the CDN option when the commercial key is added
 * Automatically add the video title from Flowplayer Drive
 * Add support for lightbox